Die Judenbuche

 Die Judenbuche, translated as The Jew's Beech or The Jew's Beech-Tree, is a German novella written by Annette von Droste-Hülshoff and first published in 1842.
 The story about the unsolved murder of a Jewish citizen in a village in the Westphalian mountains was based on true events.

 Plot

 Friedrich Mergel is the only son of Hermann Mergel, a violent alcoholic, and his second wife Margreth.
-He grows up in the village of B. ("Dorf B."), a small, isolated village in 18th century Westphalia, whose inhabitants work mostly as farmers, some of which are involved in illegal logging.
-After his father's death, twelve-year-old Friedrich is adopted by Simon Semmler, his mother's younger brother and her only surviving relative, who lives in the nearby village of Brede.
+He grows up in the village of B. ("Dorf B."), a small, isolated village in 18th century Westphalia, whose inhabitants work mostly as farmers, some of whom are involved in illegal logging.
+After his father's death, 12-year-old Friedrich is adopted by Simon Semmler, his mother's younger brother and her only surviving relative, who lives in the nearby village of Brede.